Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: Conclusions

 \section{Conclusions}

-The recent success of deep learning techniques over various domains and the positive results from computational learning theory regarding the learnability of boolean formulas prompt the question on how effective deep learning approaches are on learning boolean formulas, which can encode relevant problems in symbolic reasoning, via propositional logic, and combinatorial optimisation.
-We have tackles this subject by assessing the learning capabilities of multi-layer perceptrons, which are the basic components of deep learning systems, over boolean formulas encoding combinatorial optimisation problems, large model sampling benchmarks, and random 3-CNFs with various constrainedness (clause-to-variable ratios).
-Our methodology consists of generating positive (satisfying) and negative (falsifying) examples for each formula, and verifying the cross-validation accuracy of a MLP as a means to assess its capability to learn the formula.
+The recent success of deep learning techniques over various domains and the positive theoretical results on the learnability of boolean formulas prompts the question of how effective DL approaches are in learning boolean formulas, which encode relevant problems in a variety of relevant domains, including symbolic reasoning and combinatorial optimization.
+We have tackled this subject by assessing the learning capabilities of multi-layer perceptrons (MLPs) -- the basic components of deep learning systems -- over boolean formulas encoding large model sampling benchmarks, combinatorial optimization problems, and random 3-CNFs with various constrainedness (clause-to-variable ratios).
+Our methodology consists of generating positive (satisfying) and negative (falsifying) examples for each formula, and verifying the cross-validation (CV) accuracy of a MLP as a means to assess its capability to learn the formula.

-The MLPs were very good approximators of all studied formulas, with no cross-validation accuracy below 99\%.
-We thus use the more challenging measure of how many formulas were perfectly learned, i.e. with 100\% accuracy, as a proxy for learnability.
-Our extensive experiments have three main findings: (i) relatively small and shallow neural networks are very good approximators of formulas encoding combinatorial optimisation formulas; (ii) very large formulas (with up to hundreds of thousands of variables) are easy to learn, whereas smaller formulas are harder, possibly due to the fewer positive (satisfying) examples available; and (iii) underconstrained 3-CNF formulas are more challenging to learn than overconstrained ones.